emilybache/generatorkata/README.md

     Adena Helble,0163 2783782
     Bret Pistole,083-018-52-62
+    <raises StopIteration> since no name with "x" found

 ### Step 6

 Write a generator function similar to the one in step 1.
 But instead of removing all spaces and dashes it inserts a dash after every third character.

+Input list/iterator:

+    Silas Scarth,0394 012-5-02
+    Micheal Veronesi,01725 30 75

+Generator function yields:

+    Silas Scarth,039-401-250-2
+    Micheal Veronesi,017-253-075

 ### Step 7

-Use the generator functions in step 1 and step 6 as sub generators and switch between them depending on start value passed to the parent generator.
+Use the generator functions in step 1 and step 6 as sub generators (by using `yield from`) and switch between them depending on start value passed to the parent generator.